aptise/peter_sslers/README.md

 Peter offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.

+Peter combines an ACME client designed to operate with the LetsEncrypt service, alongside tools designed to manage and deploy certificates.

 One of Peter's tools is a lightweight database backed `Pyramid` application that can:

 * act as a client for the entire "LetsEncrypt" issuance process, operating behind a proxied webserver,